7heo/Nullboard-Backups-Server/README.md

-To connect to the Nullboard.io instance of your choice, follow the steps described in the [Official Nullboard backups page for local backups](https://nullboard.io/backups#setup), but use the endpoints of your nbbkps instance in the `URL` field, and any token you want (tokens aren't implemented yet) in the `Access token` field.
+To connect to the Nullboard.io instance of your choice, follow the steps described in the [Official Nullboard backups page for local backups](https://nullboard.io/backups#setup), but use the endpoints of your nbbkps instance in the `URL` field, and the token you created via the admin endpoint in the `Access token` field.

 FAQ
 ---